On Sketching Trimmed Statistics: Introduction

 \subsection{Road Map}

 In \Cref{sec:prelim} we have our preliminaries.
-In \Cref{sec:topk} we present our algorithm for computing the $F_p$ moment for $p \in [0,2]$ for the top $k$ frequencies.
-In \Cref{sec:trimk} we present our algorithm for computing the $F_p$ moment for $p \in [0,2]$ of the frequencies excluding the top and bottom $k$.
+In \Cref{sec:TO} we give a technical overview.
+In \Cref{sec:topk} we present our algorithm for computing the $F_p$ for $p \in [0,2]$ for the top-$k$ vector.
+In \Cref{sec:trimkbody} we present our algorithm for computing the $F_p$ for $p \in [0,2]$ of the trimmed-$k$ vector.
+In \Cref{sec:p2} we present the extension of our trimmed statistic algorithms to $F_p$ for $p>2$.
 In \Cref{sec:apps} we present a few applications of our algorithms (which include algorithms for impact indices $h$, $g$, and $a$).
-In \Cref{sec:p2} we present our extension of our trimmed statistic algorithms (top $k$ and trimmed-$k$) for $F_p$ for $p>2$.
-In \Cref{sec:LB} we present our lower bounds.
-Finally in \Cref{sec:exper} we present our experiments.
+In \Cref{sec:LBs} we give our hardness results.
+In \Cref{sec:exper} we give our experiments.